lcrippa/edipy2-docs/doc/globvars.rst

    Values of the local interaction per orbital (max 5).
 If less values are provided, the array is filled in increasing order

-   :type: real
+   :type: float
    :default: [2.0, 0.0, 0.0, 0.0, 0.0]

 .. data:: Ust

    Value of the inter-orbital interaction term

-   :type: real
+   :type: float
    :default: 0.0

 .. data:: wini

-   Value of the smallest real-axis frequency
+   Value of the smallest float-axis frequency

-   :type: real
+   :type: float
    :default: -5.0

 .. data:: wfin

-   Value of the largest real-axis frequency
+   Value of the largest float-axis frequency

-   :type: real
+   :type: float
    :default: -5.0

 .. data:: xmin

    Value for the smallest position for the lattice PDF

-   :type: real
+   :type: float
    :default: -3.0

 .. data:: xmax

    Value for the largest position for the lattice PDF

-   :type: real
+   :type: float
    :default: 3.0